• Skip to primary navigation

 • 3 cups soda water

-• Pieces of lemon and rosemary sprigs for garnishes optional
+• lemon and rosemary for garnishes optional

 US Customary - Metric